3D-Graphics-And-Scratch/book/src/coding-in-scratch/the-basics.md

 ![][image8]

-In the third dimension, there are 3 basic rotations (rotation around the x axis, rotation around the y axis, and rotation around the z axis), and thus there are 3 general rotation matrices.
+Unlike in 2 dimensions, in the third dimension there are 3 basic rotations: rotation around the x axis, rotation around the y axis, and rotation around the z axis.
+Thus, there are 3 general rotation matrices for each individual rotation.

+These can each be derived from the 2d rotation matrix, by rotating two out of the 3 axes.

+For example, the rotation matrix for rotation around the x axis can be derived by keeping the x axis unchanged, and applying the 2d rotation matrix to the y and z axes.

+These matrices are listed below:

 ![][image9]

-Which can then be combined into one matrix by applying matrix multiplication
+These matrices can also be combined into one single rotation matrix which applies all 3 rotations at once.

 ![][image10]